noaa-nws-cpc/realtime-oni/README.md

 Overview
 ---------------

 This application downloads and archives daily real-time AVHRR-only gridded SST data created by the National Centers for Environmental Prediction (NCEI) and calculates the Oceanic Niño Index (ONI).
 The ONI is defined as a running mean of SST anomalies in the Niño 3.4 region (5°N-5°S, 120°-170°W).
-The standard time window for computing the ONI is three calendar months; however, a daily updating running mean using the previous 90 days is also calculated.
+The standard time window for computing the ONI is three calendar months, updated monthly (the monthly ONI); however, a daily updating running mean using the previous 90 days is also calculated (the daily ONI).

 This application is not intended to replace the ERSST.v5-based ONI published on the CPC Web Page ([here](http://www.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php)).
 The planned usage is a rapidly updating (daily) index that serves as input into statistical prediction tools for subseasonal to seasonal time scales.